bruneval/molgw.org/docs/tuto_compilation.md

 make install
 ```

-On Linux distributions, obtain the package from the package manager.
+On up-to-date Linux distributions, you may obtain the package from the package manager.

 For Ubuntu, issue
 ```sh